Corporate Team Building Activities in Detroit: From Escape Rooms to Workshops

 • Morning: group volunteering at a local nonprofit

-• Midday: neighborhood tour or art immersion
+• Midday: art immersion

 • Afternoon: team competition or challenge sprint